India Secondary Aluminium: The 10-Fold CBAM Advantage of the Scrap Route and Business Case

-India’s three primary aluminium producers have projected capacity targets that would nearly triple the sector from 3.8 MMT to 10 MMT by 2030.
-Every tonne added on coal captive power carries approximately €680 of CBAM liability per tonne of EU-exported metal.
-The 10 MMT ambition and the European market are incompatible — unless the expansion comes with renewable electricity.
+India's three primary aluminium producers have projected capacity targets that would nearly triple the sector from 3.8 MMT to 10 MMT by 2030.
+Every tonne added via conventional coal captive power carries approximately €680 of CBAM liability per tonne of EU-exported metal.
+The 10 MMT ambition and the European market remain structurally incompatible unless the expansion pivots systematically to renewable electricity.

 Key Takeaways

-- India’s current primary aluminium production capacity is approximately 3.8 to 4.0 million tonnes per year — Vedanta (~2.4 MMT at Jharsuguda and BALCO Korba), Hindalco (1.3 MMT at Renukoot, Hirakud, Mahan, and Aditya), and NALCO (0.46 MMT at Angul).
-The sector’s combined expansion projections approach 10 MMT of total capacity by 2030 — an addition of approximately 6 MMT, requiring electricity supply of roughly 87 billion additional units per year at full capacity.
+- India's current primary aluminium production capacity sits at approximately 3.8 to 4.0 million tonnes per year, split between Vedanta (roughly 2.4 MMT at Jharsuguda and BALCO Korba), Hindalco (1.3 MMT at its various smelting complexes), and NALCO (0.46 MMT at Angul).
+The sector's combined expansion projections approach 10 MMT of total capacity by 2030, representing an addition of roughly 6 MMT and requiring an electricity supply of about 87 billion additional units per year at full capacity.

-- Vedanta has announced the most aggressive expansion — targeting roughly 3 MMT of additional smelting capacity across its portfolio.
-Vedanta’s current renewable share fluctuates around 3 to 5 percent of total electricity consumption.
-Without a credible, scaled renewable energy plan for the expanded capacity, every additional Vedanta tonne carries CBAM embedded emissions of ~14–18 tCO₂/t — making EU market participation for Vedanta’s expansion financially unviable.
+- Vedanta has announced the most aggressive expansion, targeting roughly 3 MMT of additional smelting capacity across its portfolio.
+Vedanta's current renewable share fluctuates around 3 to 5 percent of total electricity consumption.
+Without a credible, scaled renewable energy plan for the expanded capacity, every additional Vedanta tonne carries CBAM embedded emissions of 14 to 18 tCO₂/t, making EU market participation for Vedanta's expansion financially unviable.

 - Hindalco occupies a more differentiated position.
-Its Renukoot and Mahan smelters are proximate to grid infrastructure that has a lower coal CPP dependency than deep-inland Odisha, putting them within transmission range of growing solar and wind capacity.
-Hindalco’s expansion plans include early evaluations for ~1 GW of round-the-clock RE/pumped hydro, positioning its RE commitments more credibly relative to its expansion size.
+Its Renukoot and Mahan smelters sit close to grid infrastructure that has a lower coal captive power plant dependency than deep-inland Odisha, putting them within transmission range of growing solar and wind capacity.
+Hindalco's expansion plans include early evaluations for 1 GW of round-the-clock renewable energy and pumped hydro, positioning its renewable commitments more credibly relative to its expansion size.

-- NALCO’s situation is the most analytically challenging.
-The public sector smelter signed a 1,080 MW thermal coal-based CPP MOU with NLCIL in February 2026 — weeks after CBAM entered its definitive period.
-A new coal-based CPP commissioned in 2027–2028 locks NALCO into a ~1.0 tCO₂/kWh electricity emission factor for 25–30 years.
-At 14,500 kWh/t of aluminium consumption, NALCO’s Scope 2 embedded emissions from the new CPP would be 13.1–15.2 tCO₂/t — unchanged from its current position regardless of any improvement in the national grid.
+- NALCO's situation is the most analytically challenging.
+The public sector smelter signed a 1,080 MW thermal coal-based captive power plant MOU with NLCIL in February 2026, just weeks after CBAM entered its definitive period.
+A new coal-based plant commissioned in 2027 to 2028 locks NALCO into a 1.0 tCO₂/kWh electricity emission factor for 25 to 30 years.
+At 14,500 kWh/t of aluminium consumption, NALCO's Scope 2 embedded emissions from the new plant would be 13.1 to 15.2 tCO₂/t, remaining unchanged from its current position regardless of any improvement in the national grid.

-- The renewable energy investment required to support the 6 MMT green aluminium expansion would be approximately 35–45 GW of blended, round-the-clock renewable capacity (solar, wind, and storage) to ensure adequate PLF.
-This is achievable over a 10–15 year horizon but requires front-loading renewable investment alongside or ahead of smelter capacity additions.
-Producers that announce RE commitments simultaneously with smelter expansions will be competitively differentiated from those that defer RE.
+- The renewable energy investment required to support the 6 MMT green aluminium expansion would be approximately 35 to 45 GW of blended, round-the-clock renewable capacity (solar, wind, and storage) to ensure an adequate plant load factor.
+This is achievable over a 10 to 15 year horizon but requires front-loading renewable investment alongside or ahead of smelter capacity additions.
+Producers that announce renewable energy commitments simultaneously with smelter expansions will be competitively differentiated from those that defer clean energy.

-India’s aluminium sector sits at the intersection of two incompatible trajectories.
-On one side, India’s industrial policy and domestic demand growth — driven by automobiles, packaging, construction, and power transmission — support a well-grounded ambition to grow primary aluminium production to 10 million tonnes per year by 2030, cementing India’s position as the world’s second-largest producer and capturing the value-added production that currently flows through imports.
-On the other side, CBAM has made the electricity source for every tonne of that expanded production a financial variable with the power to determine whether EU market access is economically possible.
-The two trajectories will only be compatible if India’s aluminium expansion is simultaneously a renewable energy expansion — not a coal capacity expansion with a renewable aspiration attached.
+India's aluminium sector sits at the intersection of two incompatible trajectories.
+On one side, India's industrial policy and domestic demand growth, driven by automobiles, packaging, construction, and power transmission, support a well-grounded ambition to grow primary aluminium production to 10 million tonnes per year by 2030.
+This expansion aims to cement India's position as the world's second-largest producer and capture the value-added production that currently flows through imports.
+On the other side, CBAM has turned the electricity source for every tonne of that expanded production into a critical financial variable, with the power to determine whether EU market access remains economically possible.
+The two trajectories will only be compatible if India's aluminium expansion functions simultaneously as a renewable energy expansion rather than a coal capacity expansion with a renewable aspiration attached.

-The distinction between these two approaches — integrated renewable-with-smelter expansion versus coal-with-renewable-aspiration — is the central analytical question for India’s aluminium sector in 2026.
+The distinction between these two approaches, integrated renewable-with-smelter expansion versus coal-with-renewable-aspiration, forms the central analytical question for India's aluminium sector in 2026.
 Every company has announced renewable energy commitments.
-Not every company has a credible timeline, capital commitment, and grid connection plan for those commitments that keeps pace with its smelting capacity additions.
-Understanding which companies are genuinely integrating renewable electricity into their expansion programmes — and which are announcing targets without a delivery plan — is the starting point for any assessment of India’s aluminium sector’s EU market competitiveness through 2034.
+However, not every company has a credible timeline, capital commitment, and grid connection plan that keeps pace with its smelting capacity additions.
+Understanding which companies are genuinely integrating renewable electricity into their expansion programmes and which are announcing targets without a delivery plan provides the starting point for any assessment of India's aluminium sector's EU market competitiveness through 2034.

 Company-by-company expansion and renewable electricity assessment